larryschirmer/url-shortener/docs/README.md

 The REST API for the URL Shortener application.

+### Overview:

+- Admin:
+    - GET /etl/createUser - Create a new user
+- API Info:
+    - GET /about - Get information about the API
+- Link CRUD:
+    - GET /slug - Get all links
+    - POST /slug - Create a new link
+    - PUT /slug/:id - Update a link
+    - DELETE /slug/:id - Delete a link
+    - PUT /slug/favorite/:id - Favorite a link
+- Link Requests:
+    - GET /slug/isValid?slug=slugName - Check if a link slug is currently in use
+    - GET /slugName - Request to be redirected to a link
+- User Authentication:
+    - POST /auth - Login as a user
+    - GET /auth - Return user info cooresponding to the token

+### Private Routes:

+Private routes are only accessible with a valid token.
+Tokens are generated using the GET /auth route and included in the request header.
+To access a private route, include the token in the request header as an Authorization Bearer token.

+- GET /etl/createUser - Create a new user
+- POST /slug - Create a new link
+- PUT /slug/:id - Update a link
+- DELETE /slug/:id - Delete a link
+- PUT /slug/favorite/:id - Favorite a link
+- GET /auth - Return user info cooresponding to the token

 ## About

 Returns a JSON object with details about the app including: